iamsmmh/OmniSource/README.md

 <p align="center">AltStore · SideStore · Feather · LiveContainer · E-Sign · Signulous</p>

-Copy any feed URL above and add it through your client's source/repository section.
-Uses the AltStore-compatible manifest format; compatibility depends on the client and signing environment.
+Copy any feed URL above into your client's source/repository section.
+Uses the AltStore-compatible manifest format — compatibility depends on the client and signing environment.

 ---